-The Tacos Cuernavaca truck sets up Wednesday to Sunday on the edge of the taco mecca that is East L.A., serving up street food Morales style.
+The Tacos Cuernavaca truck sets up Tuesday to Sunday on the edge of the taco mecca that is East L.A., serving up street food Morales-style.
 The cecina tacos here feature a thin sheet of excellent cured beef topped with onions and a chile de arbol salsa that tastes as bright as its color—these treats are street tacos at their best.
-There are other tasty options, too, and for the truly hungry there is the alambre ilegal (around $30)—a huge pile of greasy goodness (meats, cheese, peppers and onions, and pretty much anything else you can imagine), topped with lobster tails and accompanied by corn tortillas for taco assembling.
+There are other tasty options, too, and for the truly hungry there is the Alambre Ilegal (around $30): a huge pile of greasy goodness (meats, cheese, peppers and onions, and pretty much anything else you can imagine), topped with lobster tails and accompanied by corn tortillas for taco assembling.
 Not just a taco truck, the extensive menu here includes delicious picaditas, tlacoyos and huaraches.
 We’ll have one of everything.

-If you want one of the most popular types of taco from one of the most popular purveyors, grab a couple of tacos al pastor ($1.25) from Leo’s Taco Truck.
-Your meat is sliced from the hunk of marinated pork flame-roasting on the large trompo (upright rotisserie) and topped with fresh pineapple shavings for a spicy and sweet charred snack.
-Fun fact: this technique arose from Middle Easterners in Mexico whose lamb shawarma evolved into the seasoned pork on the spit for tacos al pastor, reminding us that one era’s fusion tacos are the next era’s traditional tacos.
+If you want one of the most popular types of tacos from one of the most popular purveyors, grab a couple of tacos al pastor ($1.25) from Leo’s Taco Truck.
+Your meat is either pulled from the plancha or else sliced from the hunk of marinated pork that’s flame-roasting on the large trompo and topped with fresh pineapple shavings for a spicy and sweet charred snack.
+Fun fact: This technique arose from Middle Easterners in Mexico whose lamb shawarma evolved into the seasoned pork on the spit for tacos al pastor, reminding us that one era’s fusion tacos are the next era’s traditional tacos.
 Leo’s has several locations, but it’s the La Brea spot that offers the reliable outdoor trompo and talented taquero on weekends and after 5pm weeknights.
 Crowds swell for a party vibe in the gas station parking lot.

-Taco María’s Alta California cuisine blends Mexican and American sensibilities, but stays true to Mexican traditions and flavors, crafting some of Orange County’s most creative, colorful and insightful meals.
-Chef Carlos Salgado’s prix fixe menu is worth booking, but his à la carte tacos (found at dinner on Tuesdays and at lunch Tuesdays through Saturdays) are worth the drive alone.
-His handmade heirloom-corn tortillas come stuffed with seafood (fried black cod with charred scallion aioli), veggies (shiitake chorizo with queso fundido) and a range of meats (Jidori chicken with almond mole) for a limited but adventurous list of tacos that, granted, will set you back around $15 apiece, but are unlike anything else.
+You’ll have to trek to the O.C. for these, but they’re more than worth the drive.
+Taco María’s Alta California cuisine blends Mexican and American sensibilities, crafting some of the most creative, colorful and insightful tacos we’ve ever seen.
+Chef Carlos Salgado’s versions—found at dinner on Tuesdays and at lunch Tuesdays through Saturdays—involve handmade heirloom-corn tortillas stuffed with seafood (fried black cod with charred scallion aioli), veggies (shiitake chorizo with queso fundido) and a range of meats (Jidori chicken with almond mole).
+The menu is limited and tacos will set you back around $15 apiece, but they’re unlike anything else.